KevinVanthuyne/agon-docker-compose/README.md

 ## Deployment

+- Build the images of all components
+- Push all images to Docker Hub
+- Run `docker-compose pull` to make sure the latest images are present
-Just run `docker-compose up` to start everything.
+- Run `docker-compose up` to start everything

 The following services will be exposed:
 - `ui` on port 4200